secwexen/secwexen/README.md

         `:+ssssssssssssssssss+:`
             .-/+oossssoo+/-.`
 ```

-**Cybersecurity is not just about defense — it's about understanding how systems break, so we can build them stronger.**
+**Cybersecurity is not just about building defenses; it's about understanding exploitation to engineer stronger, more resilient systems.**